Miller, Gay Y

 - Seminar in Production/Population Medicine

 - Food Animal Health Economics

 Over 30 years of experience in veterinary medicine, economics, and education.
-I bring an important economic perspective to problem solving in disease control and prevention.
+I work at the nexus of epidemiology and economics, bringing an important economic perspective to problem solving in disease control and prevention.

 - Miller, G.Y., Gale, S.B., Eshelman, C.E., Well, S.J.
 Emergency Vaccination Use in a Modelled Foot-and-Mouth Disease Outbreak in Minnesota; Sci.
 Tech.
 Off.
 Int.
 Epiz., 2015, 34 (3), 729–740.